Powerlearnproject/se-day1-assignment-0tieno/README.md

     6. Maintenance – Ongoing updates and bug fixes.

-4. Compare and contrast the Waterfall and Agile methodologies.
-Provide examples of scenarios where each would be appropriate.
+**4. Compare and contrast the Waterfall and Agile methodologies.
+Provide examples of scenarios where each would be appropriate.**

 Waterfall vs. Agile Methodologies

 - Waterfall: A linear and sequential approach where each phase must be completed before moving to the next.
 Best suited for projects with well-defined requirements, such as government systems or safety-critical applications.
 - Agile: An iterative approach that allows for continuous feedback and adaptation.
 Ideal for dynamic projects like web applications and startups where requirements frequently change.

 1. Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 Roles in a Software Engineering Team

 - Software Developer: Writes, tests, and maintains code.

 - Quality Assurance Engineer: Ensures software quality through testing.

 - Project Manager: Oversees project timelines, budgets, and team coordination.

-2. Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+1. Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

     Importance of IDEs and VCS in Software Development